friends-of-presta/security-advisories/_posts/2023-06-08-winbizpayment.md

 Be warned that this fix is perfectible.
 See recommandations below.

-## Other recommandations
+## Other recommendations

-* You should consider to restrict the access of modules/winbizpayment/downloads/ to a whitelist or delete the module
+* You should consider restricting the access of modules/winbizpayment/downloads/ to a whitelist or delete the module
 * NEVER expose a PHPMyAdmin / Adminer / etc without, at least, a htpasswd
 * Activate OWASP 930's rules on your WAF (Web application firewall) and adjust it for your PrestaShop